Crunchy Peanut Butter Fudge is a traditional fudge recipe with a wonderful texture of creamy and crunchy.

 - 1 cup crunchy peanut butter

-- 1 tsp. vanilla
+- 1 teaspoon vanilla extract

 - Add the sugar and milk to a saucepan.
 Bring it to a boil on medium-high heat (turn it down a little if it looks like it's going to boil over).

-- Boil until it reaches 232-degrees.
+- Boil until it reaches 232 degrees on the candy thermometer.